“I keep six honest serving-men

 The “six honest serving-men” or the “6 Ws” constitutes a proven method that is applied to determine the truth.

-It seeks to identify the common factor that is consistent with each answer deriving from the questions What, Why, When, How, Where and Who.
+It seeks to identify the mutual factor that is consistent with each answer deriving from the questions What, Why, When, How, Where and Who.

-The following text provides an overall insight into Brexit’s affiliation with each of the “6 Ws” that seems to suggest that the new EU Anti Tax Avoidance Directive is the main reason why the UK is leaving the EU.
+The following text provides a brief reminder regarding Brexit’s crucial element affiliated with the “6 Ws” that seems to suggest that the new EU Anti Tax Avoidance Directive is the main reason why the UK is leaving the EU.

 1. What happened before Brexit?

-After the EU bailed out Greece, EURO plummeted, threatening the economic stability of the Eurozone.
+After the EU bailed out Greece, the value of the EURO plummeted, threatening the economic stability of the Eurozone.

-In 2010, the French Finance Minister at the time, Christine Lagarde provided Greek authorities information on the massive tax avoidance that accounted for almost €27 billion of uncollected annual tax revenues, a sum that almost equals the annual EU rescue loan to Greece.
+In 2010, the French Finance Minister at the time, Christine Lagarde provided Greek authorities information on the massive tax avoidance that accounted for almost €27 billion of uncollected annual tax revenues, which almost equals the annual amount of the EU rescue loan.